Covariant representations for possibly singular actions on C*-algebras: Spectral theory for covariant representations

 it is also clear that $\cM'\cH_\infty\subseteq\cH_\infty$.
 Finally, by \cite[Lemma~3.2.42(4)]{BR02}, we have

 and hence

 As $\cH_\infty$ is closed, it follows from part~(i) that $\cM\cH_\infty\subseteq \overline{\bigcup\limits_{s\in\R}\cM^\alpha[s,\infty)\cH_\infty}\subseteq\cH_\infty$. \end{prf}

-The Borchers--Arveson Theorem~\ref{BA-thm} states that $(\cM,\R,\alpha)$ has a positive strong operator continuous unitary one-parameter implementing group if and only if $\cH_\infty=\{0\}.$ This indicates how to select a state for which its GNS representation has a positive implementing unitary group for $\alpha$ (see below).
+The Borchers--Arveson Theorem~\ref{BA-thm} states that $(\cM,\R,\alpha)$ has a strong operator continuous unitary one-parameter implementing group with positive spectrum if and only if $\cH_\infty=\{0\}.$ This indicates how to select a state for which its GNS representation has a implementing unitary group with positive spectrum for $\alpha$ (see below).